lucallero/.emacs.d/README.md

+## .emacs.d
 Personal confgurations for emacs.
-If anyone what to use this just clone this repo on you home and your done.
+If anyone want to use this just clone this repo on your home directory and your done.

+Actually works only with **emacs-25**.